 We actively seek to join in in community events throughout the year, helping to foster positive links with our local community.

-- We also publicise Adderbury Lakes working parties, Adderbury Running Club and theatrical events in the village through school newsletter.
+We also publicise Adderbury Lakes working parties, Adderbury Running Club and theatrical events in the village through school newsletter.

 We strongly believe that these kinds of opportunity offer a wealth of experience and opportunity to our pupils within school and help bring our local community closer.

-In addition to these enrichment activities, our sports teams are becoming increasingly successful in inter-school competitions, including swimming, football and cross country.
+Our sports teams are becoming increasingly successful in inter-school competitions, including swimming, football and cross country.